 The big jump came with the discovery and harnessing of metals.
 In Southwest Asia around 3,000 B.C.E. human beings began to use metal knives.
 At first these were made of copper and then, once people figured out how to combine copper with tin, the Bronze Age arrived.
 After a thousand years or so, the new wave caught on and spread to Europe.
 (No doubt on the sharpened point of a bronze sword.)

 The next stage was the birth of the Iron Age.
-Somewhere in the near East the innovation occurred, perhaps because all of the copper and tin were being used up to make Bronze.
-Whatever the exact cause, the Hitites began using iron in their weapons and thereby gained a great military advantage over their neighbors (a common theme of this history!)
+Somewhere in the near East, the innovation of iron tools occurred, perhaps because all of the copper and tin were being used up to make bronze.
+Whatever the exact cause, the Hittites began using iron in their weapons and thereby gained a great military advantage over their neighbors (a common theme of this history!).

-So why all of this talk about swords and conqeust?
-This is supposed to be a history of the Chef's Knife.
-Well, that history is centered around the sword.
-In fact, the two world centers of modern chef knife production, Solingen, Germany and Seki, Japan were centers for sword production long before they began making cutlery.
+So why all of this talk about swords and conquest?
+This is supposed to be a history of the chef's knife.
+In truth, the two are one and the same.
+The two world centers of modern chef knife production, Solingen, Germany and Seki, Japan were centers for sword production long before they began making cutlery.

 The transition of knives from military use to domestic cuts both ways.
 We can never forget the bloody origins of steel, even while peaceably chopping carrots and celery.
 The bloody history of the chef's knife is long and widespread.

-For example, King Louis the 14th, passed a law in 1669 which stipulated that the tips of all table knives be blunted.
-One of his advisers pointed out to him the connection between sharp kitchen knives and violence.
+For example, King Louis XIV passed a law in 1669 which stipulated that the tips of all table knives be blunted.
+One of his advisers had pointed out to him the connection between sharp kitchen knives and violence.
 To this day, this connection continues.
-A noted Scottish pathologist, quoted in the Scotsman pointed out that: "All the statistics show that for the last 15 years, victims of stabbings, whether fatal or seriously injured, are caused by kitchen knives such as steak knives rather than knives bought specially for the purpose."
+A noted Scottish pathologist, quoted in The Scotsman, pointed out that, "All the statistics show that for the last 15 years, victims of stabbings, whether fatal or seriously injured, are caused by kitchen knives such as steak knives rather than knives bought specially for the purpose."

-One of the legendary heroes of China, Han Xin, was laid low by a Chef's Knife.
+One of the legendary heroes of China, Han Xin, was laid low by a chef's knife.
 The story goes that his mentor placed a spell over the great general protecting him from every kind of sword and spear.
-He goes on to a fine career of conquest and heroism until he runs into a lady bearing a kitchen knife.
-(Granted a Chinese Cleaver is more formidable than your average chef's knife.)
+He went on to a fine career of conquest and heroism until he ran into a lady bearing a kitchen knife.
+(Granted, a Chinese Cleaver is more formidable than your average chef's knife)

 "I love my Phoenix 9 so much I named it.
 Roxanne is not only beautiful, it is laser sharp, holds it's edge better than any knife I have ever used and is practically invincible.
 It is an amazing knife.
-I insist on sharp knives in my kitchen and now buy a New West Knife for members of my team when I give them a promotion" .
-Eric C. Korn - Executive Chef Good-Life Gourmet in Westchester.
+I insist on sharp knives in my kitchen and now buy a New West Knife for members of my team when I give them a promotion" - Eric C. Korn, Executive Chef at Good-Life Gourmet in Westchester.
 Read more reviews.

 The Modern Axis of the Chef’s Knife

 Discussions about the modern chef's knife inevitably bring us around to Solingen, Germany and Seki, Japan.
-There are many reasons why these two cities evolved into the knife capitols of the world.
-It would be a mistake to think that these two centers exist independent of other influences, even the influence of one another.
-In discussing them, you have to bear in mind that the generalities put forth are based on history and tradition, both of which are constantly changing based on outside influences, including the German Knife's effect on the Japanese and vice-versa.
+There are many reasons why these two cities evolved into the knife capitals of the world.
+It would be a mistake to think that these two centers exist independent of other influences or even the influence of each other.
+In discussing them, you have to bear in mind that the generalities put forth are based on history and tradition, both of which are constantly changing based on outside influences, including the German knife's effect on the Japanese and vice-versa.

-Swords made in Solingen are found throughout Europe and were prized for their craftsmanship as far away as England.
-The modern era of manufacturing the chef's knife can be traced back to 1731 when Peter Henkel founded the beginning of what would become a knife empire.
+Swords made in Solingen were found throughout Europe and were prized for their craftsmanship as far away as England.
+The modern era of manufacturing chef's knives can be traced back to 1731 when Peter Henkel founded the beginning of what would become a knife empire.

 So what makes a German chef's knife a "German" chef knife?
 The primary thing is that it is very tough.
 It is also big and heavy.
 A German chef's knife traditionally is made of somewhat softer steel.
 This means you can drop it on the floor, use it like a cleaver, throw it in the sink, and some would say use its heavy weight to aid in chopping.
 Moreover, the blade is not likely to chip.
-(It also means, however, it's not going to be as sharp, because sharpness depends on hardness.)
+It also means, however, it won't be as sharp, because sharpness depends on hardness.

 From Samurai to Sashimi

-Like Solingen, Seki, Japan was ripe with the natural resources needed to become a metal working center.
-Plenty of iron, coal, wood and fresh flowing water.
+Like Solingen, the city of Seki, Japan was ripe with the natural resources needed to become a metal working center.
+Iron, coal, wood and fresh flowing water abounded.